2027 FIFA Women's World Cup: Format

-The Women's World Cup, since the 2023 edition, opens with a group stage consisting of eight groups of four teams, with the top two teams progressing from each group to a knockout tournament starting with a round of 16 teams.
+The Women's World Cup, since the 2023 edition, opens with a group stage consisting of eight groups of four teams, with the top two teams from each group advancing to knockout rounds, starting with a round of 16 teams.
 The number of games played overall is 64.

 Venues

-Eight venues will be used for the tournament, all of them being stadiums that hosted 2014 FIFA World Cup games.

-After Brazil received the hosting rights, the local government in Natal expressed an interest to become a venue for the Women's World Cup.
+Eight stadiums will be used for the tournament, all of which hosted matches during the 2014 FIFA World Cup.
+After Brazil received the hosting rights, the city of Natal expressed an interest in becoming a host city.

 On 22 August 2024, it was confirmed by the CBF that the Estádio Mangueirão in Belém would also be one of the host city candidates, the only city that did not host the 2014 World Cup to make the shortlist.
 Belém was originally part of the Brazilian bid back in March 2023.
 However, the city was left out of the final September project due to the fact that the Mangueirão was still in the final stages of its renovation.

 On 3 September 2024, Belém and Natal were included in the FIFA's selection process.
 Inspection visits took place between September and November 2024.
 Further inspections for training sites and hotels began in February 2025.

 On 7 May 2025, the venues selected to host matches during the tournament were announced.